-Stress on the job can refer to a toxic supervisor, duties that you really dislike, hours that work against your body's natural rhythm, and other complicated factors that aren't solved by a simple fix.
-CBT psychologists recommend that you consider changing posture as a way to improve coping with work demands.
-How you sit at your desk might be adjusted to greatly decrease your physical stress, to free yourself from a frequent cause of back neck and shoulder pain.
+Stress on the job can refer to a toxic supervisor, duties that you dislike, hours that work against your body's natural rhythm, and other complicated factors that aren't solved by a simple fix.
+There may be a simple fix, however, for end of the day tension and fatique.
+CBT psychologists recommend that you consider changing posture as a way to better coping with work demands.
+How you sit at your desk might be adjusted to greatly decrease your physical stress, to free yourself from a frequent cause of back, neck, and shoulder pain.
 Take a look at this video

 to get an idea of ways to improve your posture in the work place or at your home computer station.